What is piriformis syndrome?

 Passive stretching of the piriformis muscle and other gluteal muscles is the most effective approach to minimize muscular contractions that cause nerve impingement.

-Our sports physiotherapists have extensive expertise and training in manual mobilization, and hip joint mobilization is the most effective treatment for pain relief and enhancing hip joint range of motion.
+Our sports physiotherapists have extensive expertise and training in manual mobilization, and hip joint mobilization is the most effective treatment for pain relief and enhancing the hip joint range of motion.

 They also provide chiropractic adjustments.